A brief overview of the life of Buddha

 His early life in the palace:

 Śakyamuni was raised as a Hindu.
-His parents assumed that he would succeed his father later in his life.
+His parents assumed that he would succeed his father as king later in his life.
 His parents were concerned about a prophecy that astrologers gave at the time of his birth.
 They predicted that he would become either a universal monarch or a monk who would be a great religious teacher.

 His parents raised him in a state of luxury in the hope that he would become attached to earthly things and to pleasure.
 This would make it less likely that he choose the religious life.

 At the age of 16, he was married to his wife Yaśodhara.
 When he was 29, his wife had a son, Rahula.
 Shortly after his son's birth, some sources say that he took four journeys by chariot.
 Other sources say he had four visions.
 During the first trip/vision he was deeply disturbed by seeing an elderly, helpless, frail man.
 On the second, he saw an emaciated and depressed man suffering from an advanced disease.
-On the third, he spotted a grieving family carrying the corpse of one of their own to a cremation site.
+On the third, he spotted a grieving family carrying the corpse of one of their family to a cremation site.
 He reflected deeply upon the suffering brought about by old age, illness and death.
 On his fourth trip/vision, he saw a religious mendicant -- a śramaņa -- who led a reclusive life of meditation, and was calm and serene.
 The four encounters motivated him to follow the path of the mendicant and find a spiritual solution to the problems brought about by human suffering.

 He left his wife, child, luxurious lifestyle, and future role as a leader of his people in order to seek truth.
 It was an accepted practice at the time for some men to leave their family and lead the life of an ascetic.